 The seminar is intended to serve as a capstone experience for chemistry and biochemistry majors.
 Students will learn how to search the literature in their area of concentration, prepare two well-researched papers (one short, one long), and present those papers in front of their peers, as well as faculty in the discipline.
 0.5 c.u.
-Prerequisites: Chemistry or Biochemistry major with Junior or Senior standing in the major.
+Prerequisites: Chemistry or Two semesters of Organic Chemistry

+Biochemistry major with Junior or Senior standing in the major. are required.